Three High-Impact Data Preparation Best Practices

 Data preparation involves sorting, cleaning and consolidating data into one store for analysis.
 The process for doing this generally involves correcting errors, filling in incomplete data, and uniting data from multiple source locations.
-Data preparation is a pre-processing step that allows for the transformation of data before analysis to ensure quality and consistency, providing enterprises with maximum potential for Business Intelligence.
-Given the growing volumes and velocity of Big Data, integration acts as a significant barrier to the overall data preparation scheme.
+Data preparation is a pre-processing step that allows for the transformation of data before analysis to ensure quality and consistency, providing enterprises with maximum potential for business intelligence.
+Given the growing volumes and velocity of big data, data integration acts as a significant barrier to the overall data preparation scheme.
 From a tactical perspective, generating data quality too remains a challenge.

 Here are three high-value best practices to help your organization fine-tune its data preparation techniques: